Premier League news: Aston Villa defender Elmohamady reveals highlights of his career | Goal.com

 Ahmed Elmohamady has pointed to Hull City's promotion to the Premier League as a major highlight in his career.

-The Egyptian right-back joined the Tigers on loan from Sunderland during the 2012-13 season, racking up 41 apperances, and playing an important role towards their leap to the top-flight.
+The Egyptian right-back joined the Tigers on loan from Sunderland during the 2012-13 season, racking up 41 appearances, and playing an important role towards their leap to the top-flight.

 His performances during his loan stint earned him the club’s Player of the Year award and a permanent deal.